 So we go through a lot of pasta in my household.
 And my husband likes nothing more than a big bowl of creamy alfredo sauce.
 He'll have it with gnocchi or pasta (but I haven't been able to get him into the whole zoodle craze).
 But nonetheless, I started him off with the jarred variety.
 Then I started making homemade.

-And yes if you are wondering, I started using Trader Joe’s Alfredo Sauce.
-It’s not perfect or close to homemade.
+If you are wondering, I started using Trader Joe's Alfredo Sauce.
+It's not perfect or close to homemade.
 But in a pinch, it totally works.

 Even around the holidays the seasonal Truffle Alfredo Sauce is worth picking up an extra jar or two if you appreciate truffle flavor.

 But now we get a super mild citrus rendition of alfredo sauce direct from Italy.
 Now, since I bought this jar, I haven't seen it on shelves again.
 I'm not sure if there are some larger geopolitical reasons for this or if it just happened to be a short seasonal item.